 Let’s make an offer

-AK Yachts uses a Purchase and Sales agreement which has been developed by the IYBA (InternationalYacht Brokers Association) with the cooperation of the best maritime attorneys in the yachting industry.
-Buyers for larger yachts will likely seek a maritime attorney who specializes in yacht transactions – and who will often participate in the purchase agreement, escrow deposit and registration process of the used yacht.
+AK Yachts uses a Purchase and Sales agreement which has been developed by the IYBA (International Yacht Brokers Association).
+This was formed with the cooperation of the best maritime attorneys in the yachting industry.
+Buyers for larger yachts will likely seek a maritime attorney who specializes in yacht transactions; who will often participate in the purchase agreement, escrow deposit and registration process of the used yacht.

 Often, negotiating will take a few days or so to come to an agreement.
 At this point the Seller will sign the agreement with the expectation for a deposit to be implemented to act as ‘consideration’ for the deal.
-10% is the normal deposit and can be placed in either the Buyer’s broker escrow account or for larger deposits, with an attorney who will act as escrow agent.
-Special note should be made for Broker escrow accounts – the State of Florida mandates and regulates yacht brokers very carefully and requires no co-mingling of escrow funds as well as ensuring that the yacht broker carries a surety bond.
+10% is the normal deposit and can be placed in either the Buyer’s broker escrow account.
+For larger deposits, with an attorney who will act as escrow agent.
+Special note should be made for Broker escrow account.
+The State of Florida mandates and regulates yacht brokers very carefully and requires no co-mingling of escrow funds as well as ensuring that the yacht broker carries a surety bond.

 Now is the Time for Due Diligence

 Frankly there are good ones, mediocre ones and not such good ones.
-Any experienced yacht broker will have a short list of surveyors which he feels will do a good job for the buyer for a particular type of yacht – as surveyors often have specialties in different used yachts and know what to look for right away.
-I would encourage engaging a surveyor who specializes in the type of yacht to be purchased –with a background of doing a thorough job and who can discuss defects intelligently with a buyer…over a surveyor who specializes in a completely different category of yachts.
+Any experienced yacht broker will have a short list of surveyors which he feels will do a good job for the buyer for a particular type of yacht.
+This is because surveyors often have specialties in different used yachts and know what to look for right away.
+I would encourage engaging a surveyor who specializes in the type of yacht to be purchased –with a background of doing a thorough job and who can discuss defects intelligently with a buyer.
+This is rather than a surveyor who specializes in a completely different category of yachts.

-Special note should be made that while a qualified surveyor will find most of the defects, the possibility exists that others may arise down the road, just as in any piece of complex machinery.
+Special note should be made that while a qualified surveyor will find most of the defects.
+The possibility exists that other issues may arise down the road; just as in any piece of complex equipment.
 A safe estimate is that a competent surveyor will be able to find at most 90-95% of the various deficiencies found in most yachts.
 And certainly any crucial ones.

-The survey is not only important to the buyer in order to establish the real condition of the yacht, but essential to potential insurance companies and necessary to bind the yacht with an insurance policy.
+The survey is not only important to the buyer in order to establish the real condition of the yacht, but essential to insurance companies and necessary to bind the yacht with an insurance policy.

 Armed with a good survey, the buyer determines that he can live with the defects (which will be hopefully minor) or seek some restitution on the purchase price for any substantial defects.
 This stage often requires fair-minded willingness on both parties.
 Once the buyer and seller agree to terms, the yacht is ‘accepted’ and the deposit ‘goes hard’ (or in other words, is non-refundable and applied to the purchase price).
-Naturally, if a deal is not reached, the Buyer can not accept the vessel, cancel the deal and get the deposit returned (less any outstanding costs).
+Naturally, if a deal is not reached, the Buyer may reject the vessel, cancel the deal and get the deposit returned (less any outstanding costs).

-Closing the Deal
+Closing the Transaction

 Now the time comes to determine a variety of issues which are crucial to the closing of the yacht.
-An insurance agent should be engaged (see future article on insuring yachts) and a policy should be decided upon with a binding date to coincide with the closing date.
+An insurance agent should be engaged and a policy should be decided upon with a binding date to coincide with the closing date.
 A documentation company (or maritime attorney for larger yachts) should be engaged at this point.
 The agent will seek any liens on the yacht including those implemented by financial institutions which must be financially satisfied at closing.

-Most experienced yacht buyers recognize the complexity of buying a yacht and rely on an experienced yacht broker to assist them…as do experienced sellers.
+Most experienced yacht buyers recognize the complexity of buying a yacht and rely on an experienced yacht broker to assist them.
+As do experienced sellers.
 It is quite rare to see transactions handled by individual buyers and sellers above 40’ due to the factors involved.